Book cover for Woundwise by Brian L. Plescher: abstract ink image, gold and earth tone

 Woundwise

 1880s California.
 Jakob, a German immigrant dying of mercury poisoning from hydraulic mining waste, begins a final 21-day journey through the Sierra Nevada.
-As toxicity dissolves the boundaries of his memory, his fragmented consciousness becomes a meditation on environmental collapse, marginalized survival, and the creative potential found in letting go.
+As environmental toxicity dissolves the boundaries of his memory, his fragmented consciousness becomes a meditation on poisoned landscapes, marginalized survival, and the terrible beauty found in letting go.

 Learn More